below/PluralLoc/README.md

 # PluralLoc
-A Sample for stringsdict.
+A Sample on how to localize plural strings in iOS.
 And "99 Bottles of Beer on the Wall" in Russian.

 ## Background